If you think that meal prepping has to be an all-day affair of cooking, containering, and cleaning, you couldn’t be more wrong.

 What if we told you that you can meal prep for five days in 90 minute or less?

 It’s true — the key is prep for your meal prep.

-So, do those dishes (it’s easier to cook quickly in a clean kitchen), purchase all of the ingredients in the grocery list that follows, and set out everything non-perishable on the table or counter.
-If you stay focused, and move quickly from task to task, you might be able to complete this meal prep in less than 90 minutes.
-It took me just over an hour.
+So, wash any dishes that are sitting in your sink (it’s easier to cook quickly in a clean kitchen), purchase all of the ingredients in the grocery list that follows, and set out everything non-perishable on the table or counter.

 This Week’s Meal Prep Menu: